Today was our 2nd day on the mountain.

 We trekked out of the rainforest through some steep ridge passings

-to the top of moorland, where we stopped for lunch.
+to the top of the moorland, where we stopped for lunch.

 I'm still feeling energized and good.

-Being here with Chrisitan and many of my fellow
+Being here with Chrisitan and many fellow burn survivors seems surreal.

 on this beautiful mountain.